 Much of our business depends on and is directly affected by the general economic state of Canada and the United States and the global automobile industry.
-The effect of the continued economic difficulties of the major automobile manufacturers on our business is unclear.
-Two major auto manufacturers have filed for bankruptcy and it is possible that more of these companies may encounter financial difficulties.
-The impact of any such financial difficulties on the automobile industry and its suppliers is unclear and difficult to predict.
 Possible effects could include reduced spending on alternative energy systems for automobiles, a delay in the introduction of new, or the cancellation of new and existing, hybrid and electric vehicles and programs, and a delay in the conversion of existing batteries to lithium-ion batteries, each of which would have a material adverse effect on our business.